opalmedapps/opal-admin-legacy/README.md

 ### Prerequisites

-For opalAdmin to work, a Linux-based operating system with MySQL, PHP (> 5.3, < 7), and perl are required.
+For opalAdmin to work, a Linux-based operating system with a local web server, MySQL, PHP (> 5.3, < 7), and perl are required.

 ### Installing

-On your Linux server, navigate into a project directory of your choosing within your www-Apache directory (i.e. a directory that is accessible via an internet browser).
+On your Linux server, navigate into a project directory of your choosing within your www-Apache directory (i.e. the directory that is accessible via an internet browser).

 Clone this project from Gitlab